Edge Delta on Kubernetes

 • DaemonSet: Sets up a DaemonSet to deploy the Edge Delta Processor Agent on every node within the cluster, ensuring comprehensive coverage for data collection and processing.
 The agent is granted extensive system privileges to gather metrics and logs, with its configuration defined through environment variables.
 Host-level permissions (such as hostPID and hostNetwork) are incorporated to allow extensive system interaction, while volume mounts are utilized for persistent storage and system paths necessary for monitoring.

-• StatefulSets: Creates two StatefulSets, edgedelta-compactor and edgedelta-rollup, which deploy the backend processing components for Edge Delta.
+• StatefulSets: Creates two StatefulSets, edgedelta-compactor and edgedelta-rollup, which deploy the back end processing components for Edge Delta.
 The edgedelta-compactor processes log data, whereas the edgedelta-rollup aggregates metric data.
 Each StatefulSet specifies container images, resource requests, and limits, and mounts dedicated storage volumes for persistent data handling.
 Environment variables further configure the roles and behavior of these components, with particular emphasis on inter-component communication through service endpoints.

 Install the Edge Delta Fleet with Helm